JamesSto/jump-directory/README.md

 ## Setup

-To setup, first clone the repository whereever you wish
+To setup, first clone the repository wherever you wish

 ```
 git clone https://github.com/JamesSto/jump-directory.git
 ```

-Then, run the setup_bashrc.sh script.
-If you'd like to use a different bash login file than bashrc, you can specify it as a command line argument
+Then, run the setup.sh script.
+If you'd like to use a different bash login file than bashrc, you can specify it as a command line argument.
+Note the the setup requires that repository stays in whatever absolute filepath it is first put in.

 ```
 sudo ./setup/setup.sh